 Originating from Tassie’s north east, Nathan spent his twenties working in French, Italian and Nordic Michelin starred kitchens in London and Stillwater restaurant in Launceston.
 He now finds himself at home at Hazelbrae House in regional Tasmania among Australia’s finest hazelnuts.
 Nathan’s cooking is precise, generous, good for you and full of flavour.
-The vegetable dish he will share with you is Italian inspired, with cheeses from both Pyngana and Meander Valley dairies, fresh in season vegetables from Harvest Market, plus some of Nathan’s home grown tomatoes and not to forget his delicious hazelnuts.
+The vegetable dish he will share with you is Italian inspired, with cheeses from both Pyengana and Meander Valley dairies, fresh in season vegetables from the Harvest Market, plus some of Nathan’s home grown tomatoes and not to forget his delicious hazelnuts.

 CRAIG WILL, EXECUTIVE CHEF, STILLWATER AND BLACK COW RESTAURANTS

 Born and bred in Tasmania, Craig Will is a natural ambassador for Tasmanian produce.
 An advocate of the less is more philosophy he lets these quality ingredients speak for themselves.
 Classic training, modern Australian influences and some of the best produce in the country allows Craig to create dishes of uncompromising quality for Stillwater and Black Cow.
 Craig will work with exciting local products from TheTasmanian Food Co. including Nichols Ethical Free Range Chicken, Shima Wasabi and Meander Valley Dairy to create a Japanese inspired dish of barbecued chicken, with warm potato noodle salad, Shima Wasabi creme fraiche, Japanese pepper + Katsuobushi.